Greg Powers (golfer): Professional career

 Powers turned professional in 1970.
-He would settle in Tennessee and would win several local professional tournaments in the state during the 1970s.
+He settled in Tennessee and won several local professional tournaments in the state during the 1970s.
 However it took him several years to reach the PGA Tour.
 In 1976, he achieved tour status for the second time but found little success, missing the cut in nearly half the events and earning only $4,000 for the entire season.
 In 1978, he reached the tour for the third time.
 He had a chance to win an event early in the season at the Doral-Ryder Open.
 He played in the final group with Jack Nicklaus and Tom Weiskopf for the 36-hole Sunday finale, two off the lead.
 On the first hole, Powers hit three shots into the water which led to a quintuple bogey 10.
 He would not be in contention again, ultimately recording a third round 80 (+8).
-Despite this disappointing finish, Powers would go on to his best season up to that point, recording his first top-10 finishes and keeping his card for the first time.
+Despite this disappointing finish, Powers went on to his best season up to that point, recording his first top-10 finishes and keeping his card for the first time.

 Powers' next good chance to win was at the 1981 Western Open.
 He tied the 36-hole record at 136 (−8).
 Like his experience at Doral, however, he had a disappointing third round, shooting a 75 (+3) to fall out of the lead.
-He would shoot a solid 70 in the final round, however, birdieing 5 of his final 7 holes, to finish in a tie for second place.
-This would be the best official finish of his career.
-In 1981, he would record an additional five top-10 finishes and finish 53rd on the money list.
+He shot a solid 70 in the final round, however, birdieing 5 of his final 7 holes, to finish in a tie for second place.
+This was the best official finish of his career.
+In 1981, he recorded an additional five top-10 finishes and finish 53rd on the money list.
 It would easily be his best year on tour.